Quantum algorithm based on the $\varepsilon$-random linear disequations for the continuous hidden shift problem: The sample is mostly orthogonal to

-\begin{proof} We prove this proposition by induction on $n \ge 1$.
+\textit{Proof of Claim~\ref{claim2}} We prove this claim by induction on $n \ge 1$.
 It is easy to check that the statement is true for $n=1$.
 Now, suppose that it is true for a fixed $n\ge 1$.
-It follows from the Pascal's triangle that
+It follows from the Pascal's relation that